zpz/zpz.github.io/_posts/2021-04-25-python-docker-stack-1.md

 Note that I used the exact `tiny` image `zppz/tiny:21.01.02`.
 User scripts can do the same thing because the image is very stable.

 The second type of commands concern finding the latest tag of a specified Docker image.
-Currently, there's only one command of this type. namely `/usr/tools/find-image`.
+Currently, there's only one command of this type, namely `/usr/tools/find-image`.
 This command is designed to run outside of Docker.
 For example,

 ```shell
 $ cmd="$(docker run --rm zppz/tiny:21.01.02 cat /usr/tools/find-image)"